 How this guide works

-The main goal if this guide is to give examples for the most common Stata procedures.
+The main goal of this guide is to give examples for the most common Stata procedures.
 Note the basic difference to the Stata help system, which often will present procedures as follows:

 (STATA HELP SYSTEM:) alpha varlist [, options]

 which means that "varlist" is to be replaced by a list of variables and "options" by the names of the specific options chosen (the brackets mean that options may be omitted).
-This guide will typically give simply a list of variables and will also display immediately one or several options that seem helpful to me, as in
+This guide will typically give an example -- instead of "varlist" you will find a list of variables, and you may also find one or several options that seem helpful to me, as in

 (THIS GUIDE:) alpha trust1 trust2 trust3, i g(trust)

 A note on different versions of Stata.
-As far as I could check, all of the examples I provide should work with Stata for Windows, version 10.
-It should also work with higher versions (currently, the newest version is 14), but new stuff from higher versions does enter this guide only slowly (whenever this occurs, I will try to indicate it appropriately).
+As far as I could check, all of the examples I provide should work with Stata for Windows, version 14.
+It should also work with newer versions (currently, the latest version is 16), but new stuff from higher versions does enter this guide only slowly (whenever this occurs, I will try to indicate it appropriately).
+Most of the stuff will also work with older versions (say, version 10 or even older), but I cannot guarantee this.

 How reliable is this guide?
 Well, apart from the odd typo, everything you find here will work, as I said before.
 The reason is quite simple: This guide arises from my own work; that is, it is primarily motivated by my own desire to put down what I have found out about Stata in order to retrieve it whenever needed.
 Publishing this stuff on the internet is just a way of sharing what I have learned.
-However, very rarerly I speculate about things Stata might or might not do (for instance, when comparing it to the capabilities of other software).
-Typically, this means that I have sought for possibilities to do things in a certain way and was unable to find them.
-Of course, this does not necessarily mean that these possibilities are absent; rather, it may be well the case that I was only too stupid.
+A possible downside is that what you find here may sometimes be incomplete or superficial, as an entry may have been written at a time when I had not yet a full understanding of the matter under consideration.

 Perhaps I will collect links at a later stage.
 For the time being, just use this page from Stata Corp. which provides links to helpful resources for learning Stata.